anthonylangsworth/OrderBot/doc/Development.md

 3. Shows an access denied-style error messages for unmet preconditions.
 4. Logs details of other thrown exceptions.

-3. Acknowledges non-autocomplete requests using `DeferAsync`.
-This ensures long running commands do not time out withing three seconds.
-4. Logs a "Completed Successfully" message if the command does not throw any exceptions.

 Best practice for writing slash (application) commands:
 1. Derive command modules from `BaseCommandsModule`.
 This class handles common tasks like creating database connections, audit logs and a `Result` object.
 2. Wrap the code for each command in a `try ... catch` block with an `Exception` handler containing `Result.Exception`.
 This handles any unexpected exceptions.